 Food: Other snakes – primarily, but also lizards, mice, frogs and other small animals.

-Defensive Behavior: Not usually very aggressive.
-Shy.
+Defensive Behavior: Not what I would consider aggressive or strongly defensive.
 They don’t tend to bite unless really provoked.
 Still, you should never hold one.
 I have only seen one in a dozen of these snakes attempt to bite, and it was the result of being grabbed with tongs near the head.

 Venom Toxicity: Very toxic – even stronger on the LD-50 scales than Naja kaouthia (cobras).
 Bungarus krait venom is neurotoxic and attacks the human nervous system, shutting it down.
 Coma, brain death, and suffocation due to paralysis of the muscles and nerves necessary for crucial functions like the diaphragm, and or heart, are frequent causes of death.
 Death results usually 12-24 hours after an envenomed bite that is not treated.
 Little or no pain is usually felt at the bite location.
 After envenomation approximately 50% of bite victims will succumb to the effects of the venom, dying usually from respiration stopping when the diaphragm stops.